dpan331/Google_Autocomplete_Investigator/README.md

 <br/> June 2020

 :children_crossing: *This script is not maintained, so, in time, certain operations or even the entire script may not be functional.*
-<br/> :space_invader: *Also the script is not tested to handle all cases and exceptions (but if you follow the inpput guidelines it shall work fine.*
+<br/> :space_invader: *Also the script is not tested to handle all cases and exceptions (but if you follow the inpput guidelines it shall work fine).*

 <br/> **Scope of the script:**
 <br/> The script receives as input a list of queries and inputs each query in Google Search bar to finally retrieve the autocomplete suggestions.